-Next, according to Peppers and Rogers, 81% of companies with strong capabilities and competencies for delivering excellent customer experiences are outperforming their competitors.
+Next, according to Peppers and Rogers, 81 percent of companies with strong capabilities and competencies for delivering excellent customer experiences are outperforming their competitors.

-And lastly, Harris Interactive reports that even in a negative economy, customer experience is a high priority for consumers, with 60% often or always paying more for a better experience.
+And lastly, Harris Interactive reports that even in a negative economy, customer experience is a high priority for consumers, with 60 percent often or always paying more for a better experience.

 There’s much more data available in support of the claim that better customer experiences translate into better sales numbers.
 But it’s not as simple as training your sales reps to make every one of their leads happy.
 It’s more strategic than that.